Miguel-EMC/Miguel-EMC/README.md

 - :evergreen_tree: I like to go for walks and in my free time I self-educate.

-- :dog: I like animals
+- :dog: I have one dog

 <h3 align="left">Programming languages: </h3>